nik-bell/Cron-Backup/README.md

 # Cron-Backupper

 -------------------------------------------------------------------
-**READ BEFORE EXECUTE SCRIPTS**
+**READ BEFORE EXECUTE SCRIPTS** \
-After downloading the two scripts verify that they are executable, if they don't you can do it with:  chmod +x backup-week.sh
+After downloading the two scripts verify that they are executable, \
+if they don't, you can do it with:  chmod +x backup-week.sh \
                                    chmod +x crontab-creation.sh
 -------------------------------------------------------------------

-#Intro
+# Content
 This is an amatorial automatic backup for Home directory.
 Backup is daily but store only one week.
 Backup is stored in /opt/backup-OtW